-Obaseki signs Edo’s N150bn 2018 budget into law
+Obaseki signs Edo’s N150bn 2018 Budget into Law

 He said that the parliament identified areas of growth and made minor adjustments in the interest of Edo people, particularly in agriculture and infrastructure.

-The post Obaseki signs Edo’s N150bn 2018 budget into law appeared first on BusinessDay : News you can trust.
+The post Obaseki signs Edo’s N150bn 2018 Budget into Law appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share